 Calculate RMB Bone Amounts

-Once the edible bone recommendation has been calculated, the amount of raw meaty bone needed to fulfill edible bone recommendations is the second calculation step.
-This value can be calculated by dividing edible bone recommendation by the bone percentage of the raw meaty bone.
-This calculation will provide the total weight of raw meaty bone needed to fulfill edible bone requirements.
+Once the edible bone recommendation has been calculated, the amount of raw meaty bone needed to provide the edible bone is the second step.
+This value can be calculated by dividing the edible bone recommendation by the bone percentage of the chosen raw meaty bone.
+This calculation will provide the total weight of raw meaty bone needed to provide enough edible bone.

 Dog Example:

-A dog needs 1.75 ounces (50 grams) of edible bone a day and a duck neck is 50% edible bone and 50% muscle meat – 1.75oz (50g) divided by 50% bone will provide the total weight of duck necks needed to fulfill the daily edible bone recommendation.
+An adult dog needs 1.75 ounces (50 grams) of edible bone a day.
+A duck neck is chosen for RMB and is 50% edible bone and 50% muscle meat – 1.75oz (50g) divided by 50% bone will provide the total weight of duck necks needed to fulfill the daily edible bone requirement.

 Cat Example:

-A cat needs 0.21 ounces (6 grams) of edible bone a day and a chicken wings are 46% edible bone and 54% muscle meat – 0.21oz (6g) divided by 46% bone will provide the total weight of chicken wings needed to fulfill the daily edible bone recommendation.
+An adult cat needs 0.21 ounces (6 grams) of edible bone a day.
+A chicken wings are chosen for RMB and are 46% edible bone and 54% muscle meat – 0.21oz (6g) divided by 46% bone will provide the total weight of chicken wings needed to fulfill the daily edible bone requirement.

 Online RMB Calculator